 Several systems, most notably Heroku, integrate directly with a VCS system, such as git or Mercurial.
 In these systems, you push to a particular destination, and that triggers a deployment.

 Silver Lining doesn’t do this, and the more I think about it the more I think about this it’s a bad idea to do VCS integration.
 Some reasons:

-You have to choose a VCS.
+You have to choose VCS just like how you choose to play casino games at the best Online Pokies casinos.
 I like Mercurial.
 Other people like git.
 Some people even like bzr and svn.
 None of this relates to what Silver Lining does, it doesn’t need to enter that battle.

 Applications are assemblies of code.
 This is a big one; applications are generally made up of stuff from several repositories.
 I actually like putting library files into a repository, even when that means copying the files from an upstream repository.
 I like this sometimes.
 If you are writing the library, then this isn’t a good idea; you should be dealing directly with the appropriate repository, without combining code from multiple repositories into one repository.

 A typical application will have at least two repositories: one for the “application” (i.e., the code you are developing) and another for the “libraries” (everything in lib/python).
 You can edit code in your application, commit, etc. Stuff in lib/python should not be edited, you should only install or upgrade/downgrade those libraries (probably using pip) and commit the results.

 Try before you commit.
 Lots of things are okay to do after only changing code and testing in development, but some things are more likely to be problematic.
 It’s nice to test these things with a real deployment before actually committing the work.
 So long as “commit” isn’t part of the workflow, this is easy: you call silver update, and it doesn’t care if you haven’t actually committed everything yet.

 The application’s deployment needs are generally defined in app.ini.
 It’s small, but it covers all the details so far.